Bastardkb/bastardkb.github.io/bg_scylla/05diodes.md

 ## Left side - thumb cluster - placing the PCB

--   Place the plate PCB on your working surface, and make sure the "RIGHT" label is visible
+-   Place the plate PCB on your working surface, and make sure the "LEFT" label is visible
 -   Use the picture below for reference.

 ![](../assets/pics/guides/charybdis/21.jpg)